fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 export default Header;
 ```
-In this part we'll use flexbox to vertically center the "heading" div of the `Header` component
+In this part we'll use flexbox to vertically center the "heading" div of the `Header` component.

 > **[Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)** makes it ease to create align items inside of a container.
 The idea behind the flex layout is to give the container the ability to alter its items' width/height (and order) to best fill the available space (mostly to accommodate to all kind of display devices and screen sizes).
-A flex container expands items to fill available free space, or shrinks them to prevent overflow.
+A flex container expands items to fill available free space or shrinks them to prevent overflow.

 **Create** `shared/components/Header/style.scss`